helm/helm/docs/workflow/developer-workflows.md

 The purpose of this document is to outline the various workflows used in our target use cases.
 It is broken into three major sections:

-- A section on the anticipated workflow patterns for the  `helm` command line tool
+- A section on the anticipated workflow patterns for the  `helm` command line tool.
+This walks through every command.
 - A section on development workflow models
 - A section providing sample workflow implementations for the workflow models